<! ========= Cool Timeline Free 2.6.1 =========>

 Lancaster’s Hindu Society hosted an event on Kashmiri Hindu ethnic cleansing.
 We worked together with students to amplify event coverage.

 George Washington University

-[Explain what happened, what HOC did] : Students at the George Washington University faced numerous accounts of racist, Hinduphobic, and misogynist remarks by a professor teaching a Hinduism course.
+- Students at the George Washington University faced numerous accounts of racist, Hinduphobic, and misogynist remarks by a professor teaching a Hinduism course.
+When the student tried to encourage a discussion about Hindu texts and history, the teacher accused them of being an “ideologue of the BJP”.
+The professor was reported to have exhibited a high temper when challenged on his views but the university did not provide any support.
 HOC ultimately wrote a joint solidarity letter with various organizations at GW which reached over 1k likes.

 - Loyola University Chicago becomes the second American institution to adopt the working definition of Hinduphobia